-The function release (kernel/spinlock.c:46) is the opposite of acquire: it clears the lk->cpu field and then releases the lock.
+The function release (kernel/spinlock.c:47) is the opposite of acquire: it clears the lk->cpu field and then releases the lock.
 Conceptually, the release just requires assigning zero to lk->locked.
 The C standard allows compilers to implement an assignment with multiple store instructions, so a C assignment might be non-atomic with respect to concurrent code.
 Instead, release uses the C library function sync_lock_release that performs an atomic assignment.
 This function also boils down to a RISC-V amoswap instruction.

-5.3 Code: Using locks
+6.3 Code: Using locks

 Xv6 uses locks in many places to avoid race conditions.
-To see a simple example much like push above, look at kalloc (kernel/kalloc.c:69) and free (kernel/kalloc.c:34).
+As described above, kalloc (kernel/kalloc.c:69) and kfree (kernel/kalloc.c:47) form a good example.
 Try Exercises 1 and 2 to see what happens if those functions omit the locks.
 You'll likely find that it's difficult to trigger incorrect behavior, suggesting that it's hard to reliably test whether code is free from locking errors and races.
 It is not unlikely that xv6 has some races.